Configure level-specific log files using the package logging API.

 Note

-All functionality is built on top of the excellent futile.logger package.
+All functionality is implemented with the excellent logger package.

 Examples